 Check out the beauty shelf in any supermarket and you will find a slew of products with tea tree oil (TTO) for acne.
 And with nearly 85 percent of the US population in the age group of 12-24 afflicted by this agonizing skin condition,1 there is bound to be a lot of products that promise to treat it.
 But what makes TTO so revered in acne treatment?

 Tea tree oil has its origins in Australia.
 The wonder oil from Down Under was once considered so valuable for its sundry medicinal uses that it was distributed to Australian soldiers during World War II as a part of their military kits.
 The oil is derived from steam distilling the leaves and bark of the tea tree first discovered on the Australian coast.
 Tea tree oil has nothing to do with tea but it has almost just as many beauty and medicinal uses.
-It promises to treat a range of ailments, from acne and warts to fungal nail infections and dandruff.
+It promises to treat a range of ailments, from acne and warts to fungal nail infections dandruff and lice

 The tea tree essential oil is highly concentrated and you need very little of it (hence the small bottles).
 It is mostly used after diluting it with water or carrier oils like olive, sesame, and coconut.
 The 100 percent TTO for acne should not be applied directly to the skin as it is very potent.
 Care should also be taken to not apply it anywhere near the mouth since it can be toxic if ingested.
 TTO’s efficacy is protected well if it is stored in a cool, dry and dark place (hence the dark-tinted glass bottles).2

 How Effective Is Tea Tree Oil Against Acne?